alissatroiano/Hue/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The artwork categories in the database and application were copied from [Architecure Lab article "15 Types of Digital Art to Consider"](https://www.architecturelab.net/types-of-digital-art/)

 ### Media
 - The photos used in this site were obtained from ...

 ### Backend Functionality
-- The code used to manage user permissions was copied from [Real Python](https://realpython.com/manage-users-in-django-admin/#implement-custom-business-roles-in-django-admin).
+- The code used to manage user permissions was copied from [Real Python article "What You Need to Know to Manage Users in Django Admin"](https://realpython.com/manage-users-in-django-admin/#implement-custom-business-roles-in-django-admin).

 -